Minoxidil for Beard Growth (2018): EVERYTHING You Need To Know

 Minoxidil for Beard Growth.

 Alrighty, now for the fun stuff.
 As you may know, minoxidil isn’t intended for face use (at least as of right now).
 However, that hasn’t stopped hundreds of thousands of men around the world from using it to grow some seriously killer beards!
-(Before and afters at the bottom of this post.)
+Click here for some before and afters.

 For years, it was simply word of mouth and internet strangers talking about their anecdotal experiences over at the jefffsbeardboard forum.
 Growing facial with minoxidil even became colloquially known as the “Rogaine Experiment.”
 However, we now have our first scientific study that proves it works!
 (8)